vaniabeatriz/vaniabeatriz/README.md

 ##  Vania Beatriz

 Hey!
-I am a in-trainig software developer studying Java.
+I am a graduate software developer :)
+As a developer, my goal is to create tools that serve a good purpose and contribute to a better world.
 I am passionate about technology and innovation.
 At the moment,I'm working on documenting my tech journey to showcase my projects.

 ##  Recent Activity